VarionDrakon/UICD/README.md

 <hr>
 ## License

 Distributed under the License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>